azavea/raster-vision-examples/README.md

 ### Step 2: Run experiment

-To run a small locally to test that things are setup properly, invoke
+To run a small experiment locally to test that things are setup properly, invoke
 ```
 rastervision run local -e spacenet.vegas \
     -a test True \